 It is a very simple dish, but it is very tasty and refreshing, especially when accompanied by a cold Presidente beer.
 You can find Pescado frito on every beach in the Dominican Republic, as well as in many restaurants around the country.

 The authentic pica pollo is made with chicken legs, but you can also use chicken breasts or thighs.
 The key to making this dish really delicious is in the marinade.
-The sour orange juice gives the chicken a unique flavor that is perfectly balanced by the other spices.
+The lemon gives the chicken a unique flavor that is perfectly balanced by the other spices.
 If you want to try something different, you can also add some pineapple chunks to the dish.

 Habichuelas Guisadas (Stewed beans)